 In the final episode of Cosmos (Who Speaks for Earth?)
 Carl Sagan wonders whether our species will survive.
+(Cosmos had a tremendous influence on me when I first saw it about 40 years ago.)
+Here are the opening lines,

 In our tenure on this planet we’ve accumulated dangerous evolutionary baggage: Propensities for aggression and ritual submission to leaders, hostility to outsiders.
 All of which puts our survival in some doubt.
 But we’ve also acquired compassion for others, love for our children, a desire to learn from history and experience and a great, soaring, passionate intelligence.
 The clear tools for our continued survival and prosperity.
 Which aspects of our nature will prevail is uncertain.

 Sagan argues that the problem arises because our vision is too small.
-We lack a cosmic perspective from which national, ethnic and religious fanaticism are difficult to maintain.
-Perhaps such fanaticism has destroyed the civilizations on other worlds, as the Spanish destroyed those of the new world.
+We lack a cosmic perspective from which national, ethnic and religious fanaticism would be difficult to maintain.
+Perhaps such fanaticism has destroyed the civilizations of other worlds, as the Spanish destroyed those of the new world.
 Perhaps other civilizations have destroyed themselves with their technology, as we will do to our own in the near future.
 Or perhaps we will poison our air, earth, and water, fall victim to viruses and bacteria, or change our fragile climate so as to bring out our extinction.
 Then “There would be no more big questions.
 No more answers.
 Never again a love or a child.
 No descendants to remember us and be proud.
 No more voyages to the stars.
 No more songs from the Earth.”
-We would have ceased to listen to our compassion and reason, heeding instead to the reptilian voice of fear, territoriality and aggression.
+We would have ceased to listen to our compassion and reason, heeding instead to the reptilian voice of fear, territoriality, and aggression.

 From an extraterrestrial perspective, our global civilization is clearly on the edge of failure in the most important task it faces: Preserving the lives and well-being of its citizens and the future habitability of the planet … Shouldn’t we consider … A fundamental restructuring of economic, political, social and religious institutions?